Work-Integrated Graduate Program

 What concentrations are available?

-The Master's in Computer Science offers three concentrations: AI, Data Science, and Cybersecurity.
+The Master's in Computer Science offers four concentrations: AI, Data Science, Software Engineering, and Cybersecurity (coming soon).
 Each builds on a shared foundation of advanced computer science before going deep in the chosen discipline.
 Your apprenticeship work is aligned with your concentration throughout the program.

 Is this degree accredited?